 When you create remarketing lists, you specify what user actions on your website qualify them to be part of the remarketing lists.

-Note our reporting pipelines are slower and take on day to reflect the list size.
+Note our reporting pipelines are slower and take one day to reflect the list size.
 When you create their remarketing lists, we try to provide an estimation of the list size in the first 6 hours based on some sample data.
 The data is then replaced with the actual list size when the reporting pipelines execute.

-All platforms (Google, Microsoft etc) use browser cookies to track users online.
+All platforms (Google, Microsoft, etc.) use browser cookies to track users online.
 These cookies are specific to a device + browser so it is commonplace for a single user to have several cookies based on device + browser combinations they use.
 These platforms have components in place to identify multiple cookies of the same user as duplicates and de-dup.
 It is commonplace hence to see variation in the counts b/w these platforms given the differences in the logic used by those components.

 A greater or smaller list size is not always a bad thing.
 A list is ultimately a collection of user cookies.
 Even if one user is represented multiple times in that list, it is still the same user.
 Depending on which device + browser combination the user uses, the system will identify the corresponding cookie to be associated with a remarketing list.
 It is impossible that a user that is not actually part of a remarketing list will ever get remarketed to.